shenef/Boktai-Speedrunning/src/zoktai/any.md

   - You should reach **Lvl 8** after this fight.
 - Yellow Slimes: Attack without using any element.
 - Clay Golems: Knock on the walls so that they stun each other, then finish them off.
+  - With a +0 Short Sword, each set of Clay Golems will need 3 hits with ![][icon_sol] Sol plus 1 additional unenchanted hit to kill quickly.
   - If any Clay Golems kill each other, you must kill extras later to make up the lost EXP.
   - You should reach **Lvl 9** after this fight.